 33. Stellaluna by Janell Cannon.
 When she is a baby bat, Stellaluna is separated from her mother after an attack from a predator.
 After landing in a bird nest, she starts to live life like the birds in her adopted family.
 The happy ending provides kids with important lessons about celebrating our differences and walking a mile in someone else’s shoes.

 34. Love You Forever by Robert Munsch and illustrated by Sheila McGraw.
 This touching story follows a mother and son’s relationship as the boy grows up and they eventually switch roles.
 The sweet repeated refrain of love and affection is one that parents will want to share with their kids.
+In one of the most memorable preschool books, Love You Forever showcases that a mother’s love is forever.

 35. I Love You, Stinky Face by Lisa McCourt and illustrated by Cyd Moore.
 This question and answer between a mother and son explores the depths of love that a parent feels for their child.
 The funny scenarios that the child dreams up will be entertaining for parents familiar with fielding bizarre questions.